 But what about up close and personal?
 How does your buyer and customer experience your brand promise?

 Every interaction, or touchpoint, a buyer has with your company makes an impression.
 Even the most fleeting (or seemingly insignificant) moment carries a subtext about your brand.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 A touchpoint analysis will help you quantify the experience through a series of qualitative interviews.
 It’s similar to a “day in the life”: It allows you to walk in buyers’ shoes.
 See what they see.
 Find the hidden leaks in your funnel.
 And transform your marketing department into a buyer-centric, service-oriented enterprise.